FDA Daily Values: RDI vs DRV

 RDI represents the daily intake level of essential vitamins and minerals.
 These are micronutrients the body requires in small amounts but cannot produce independently.

-- Applies to: 29 micronutrients (vitamins and minerals)
+- Applies to: 29 micronutrients (4 mandatory, 25 voluntary)

 - Regulatory source: 21 CFR § 101.9(c)(8)(iv) - Table 1